Learning to Infer Generative Template Programs for Visual Concepts: Training Details

 Once we've created the ST, LEST and WS datasets, we use them to finetune our inference networks with cross entropy loss.
 We train over this datasets for multiple `epochs', where every 5th epoch we run our updated inference networks over concepts from the validation set.
 We use the Objective~\Objective~from this validation inference to decide when to break out of the training step, and return to the inference step.
-This early stopping inference procedure always back tracks to the version of the inference network that achieved the best~\Objective~measure in a given training step.
+This early stopping inference procedure always backtracks to the version of the inference network that achieved the best~\Objective~measure on the validation set.
 We use a patience of 10 epochs, and finetune for at most 50 epochs.

 Overall, we run our finetuning procedure to convergence for 25, 17, 32 inference-training loops for the layout, omniglot and shape domains respectively.
-This corresponded with 565, 450, 620 inference training `epochs' for these domains.
+This corresponded with 565, 450, 620 finetuning `epochs' for these domains.
 For the weights of our objective function~\Objective, we normalize each reconstruction metric to values typically between 0 and 1, and then we set $\lambda_1$ to 1.0 and $\lambda_2$ to 0.001.
-Moreover, when calculating the divergent description length between each Template Program and its respective program instantiations, we discard counting any parameter-type for which we don't support parameter relations.
+Moreover, when calculating the divergent description length between each Template Program and its respective program instantiations, we discard counting any parameter-types for which we don't support parameter relations.
 For instance, as we don't allow float variables to use parametric relations (see Section~\ref{sec:app_ablation}), we do not penalize these variables under~\Objective, because the~\Template~has no opportunity to constrain them.